EvolveWork/EvolveWork-hugo/content/evolve/index.md

 Headphones (noise-cancelling if you're sensitive) are a recommended addition to your coworking kit.
 Not only will they exclude sound, they indicate to others that you're "in the zone" and would prefer to be left alone.
-Even better is a headset with a built-in microphone.
+Even better is a headset with a built-in microphone (I am a fan of Logitech headsets for quality and price).

 If you think a call will be intrusive, we have spaces that can be used for such
 calls: